Grey Egerton baronets: Notable family members

 Several other members of this branch of the Egerton family have also gained distinction.
 Major-General Caledon Richard Egerton, fifth son of the ninth baronet, served as a General in the British Army.
-His third son, Sir Charles Egerton, became a Field Marshal in the British Army, whose son Vice-Admiral Wion de Malpas Egerton, Royal Navy (1879–1943), was killed in action during the Second World War; his son Sir David Egerton (1914–2010), a Major-General late Royal Artillery, who was awarded the Military Cross before succeeding as the 16th baronet in 2008.
+His third son, Sir Charles Egerton, became a Field Marshal in the British Army, whose son Vice-Admiral Wion de Malpas Egerton, Royal Navy (1879–1943), was killed in action during the Second World War; his son Sir David Egerton (1914–2010), a Major-General late Royal Artillery, who was awarded the Military Cross later appointed CB, succeeded his second cousin as the 16th baronet in 2008.

-Sir Reginald Arthur Egerton, another son of the aforementioned Major-General Caledon Egerton (died 1930), was Private Secretary to the Postmaster-General, Surveyor to the General Post Office, London, and Secretary-General to the GPO, Dublin.
-Sir Stephen Loftus Egerton (1932–2006) (son of William le Belward Egerton, son of William Egerton, son of Philip Henry Egerton, son of William Egerton, third son of Philip Egerton, father of the eighth and ninth Baronets), was a prominent diplomat; he served as HM Ambassador to Iraq from 1980 to 1982 and Ambassador to Saudi Arabia from 1986 to 1989.
+Sir Reginald Arthur Egerton (1850–1930), another son of the aforementioned Major-General Caledon Egerton (1814–1874), was Private Secretary to the Postmaster-General, Surveyor to the General Post Office, London, and Secretary-General to the GPO, Dublin.
+Sir Stephen Loftus Egerton (1932–2006) (son of William le Belward Egerton, son of William Egerton, son of Philip Henry Egerton, son of William Egerton, third son of Philip Egerton, father of the eighth and ninth baronets), was a prominent diplomat; he served as HM Ambassador to Iraq from 1980 to 1982 and Ambassador to Saudi Arabia from 1986 to 1989.

-Sir Robert Eyles Egerton (1827–1912), youngest son of William Egerton, third son of Philip Egerton, father of the eighth and ninth Baronets, was Lieutenant-Governor of the Punjab.
+Sir Robert Eyles Egerton (1827–1912), youngest son of William Egerton (1770–1827), third son of Philip Egerton (1731–1786), father of the eighth and ninth baronets, was Lieutenant-Governor of the Punjab.
 His son Sir Raleigh Gilbert Egerton (1860–1931) was a Lieutenant-General in the British Army.

-A cadet branch of the family is settled in Australia (see Peter Egerton Warburton): one of the present-day members of the family, Richard Egerton-Warburton AO LVO, while another branch runs the Mount Barker winery in Western Australia.
+A cadet branch of the family is settled in Australia (see Colonel Peter Egerton-Warburton), whose descendants are in remainder to the family baronetcy: one of the present-day members of the family is Dick Warburton AO LVO, while another branch runs the Mount Barker winery in Western Australia.